HOW TO JOIN

 Please tell us your experience on registering your interest in auditioning.

 The ability to learn quickly and accurately and to be able to take direction, is really important.
 We work hard and aim to have a very high standard of singing.
-We will help you develop your voice, small group work and performance skills in return!
+We will help you develop your voice, interpretations skills, small group work and performance in return!

 WHAT HAPPENS ON THE WORKSHOP/AUDITION?